I will start with the evolution of my positions throughout 2018 by type of investment.

-- Delays and defaults of Finbee fall within the expected, being a platform without Buyback.
+- The delays and defaults of Finbee are within the expected, being a platform without Buyback.
 The case of Fellow Finance the situation is a bit more worrisome, since defaults are so far not compensated by the returns obtained by current loans.

 - The "delays" of real estate platforms as Housers or Inveslar are not surprising either - property sales take time and so far delays are only a couple of months late.
 In the case of Privalore it is starting to become worrying since they are already several months late and affect 3 of my 7 active investments.

 - CrowdEstate does not allow to easily check for delays.
 There are some, but it is difficult to define how many unless one consults each project one by one.